globaleaks/whistleblowing-software/REST-spec.md

         * Response:
           Status Code: 202 (accepted)

-        `/finalize`, completes the submission in progress and returns a receipt.
+        `/finalize`, checks if all the 'Required' fields are present, then completes the submission in progress and returns a receipt.

         * Request:
         (optional) It supports inline submission of submission fields, to avoid